 Sage Group was founded in the UK in the 1980’s.
 Since then, the company has moved into the US sector and launched dozens of business products, including Sage Business Cloud Accounting (formerly known as Sage One).
 Sage has a reputation for comprehensive locally-installed accounting software with quite the learning curve, so this cloud-based product is a nice change.

 When we last reviewed the software, Sage Business Cloud Accounting was difficult to use, had limited features, and hardly any integrations.
 Today, the UI is beautiful and simple; the company has added features like inventory and invoice customizations and there are now 60+ integrations.
 The software also offers unlimited users.

 There are still a few areas where the software could improve.
 Currently, there’s no time tracking, no project management, and no built-in payroll, any one of which could be a deal breaker for some small businesses.
 But if you aren’t in need of these features and are looking for an easy-to-use software with advanced inventory and unlimited users at an affordable proce, Sage Business Cloud Accounting could be right for you.
 Read on to learn more.

 Tired of slow-paying customers?
-Looking for a more consistent cash flow?
+Looking for more consistent cash flow?
 With invoice financing, it’s possible to get cash for your invoices right away.
 Learn more about invoice financing in the Merchant’s Guide To Invoice Financing and/or check out two of our favorites: BlueVine and Fundbox.

 Table of Contents